jessicakenney/recipe-box/README.md

 | totalTime| String| user Recipe Card total Time to prepare|
 | textImage| String| user Recipe Card image of original text|

-	* Need to update ingredients and directions to be a List<String>

 ### Vegetable